 Lt.Cdr.
 Eric Hart Dyke RN, the first wartime CO of HMS Whitley did not return to take command of his ship.
 He was succeeded by

 Lt.Cdr.
-Guy Neville Rolfe, RN who became the last CO of HMS Whitley when she was bombed and sank off the coast of Belgium in May 1940.
-Eric
+Guy Neville-Rolfe who was CO of HMS Whitley when she was bombed and sank off the coast of Belgium in May 1940.
+Guy

 Hart Dyke became a clergyman after the war and one of his twin sons, Captain David Hart Dyke RN, achieved fame as the CO of HMS Coventry in the Falklands War (and his sister as Ms Hart in "Call the Midfwife").
 The son of Cdr Robert Alexander Cassidi RN, who was CO while Hart Dyke was ill and escorted Convoy FN53, became Admiral Arthur Desmond Cassidi RN.

 Four of the crew of MV Inverlane were killed and many more injured.
 She was abandoned and left